rookie-apoorv/Assignment_1/README.md

 	### Plots
 			This folder contains all other plots used in the report.

-	The data files *JEEDemograpic.csv* and *StateInfo.csv* is added for completeness.
+	The data files *JEEDemograpic.csv* and *StateInfo.csv* are added for completeness.